 - maintained by different people, or

 - displayed in a single webpage, but from different sources.

 For the Crawler to work effectively, most of the information you want to index should appear on websites.
 However, the Crawler can work even if the representation of your web-content is inconsistent, or if your web pages require login credentials.

 How to use the Crawler

 You can use your crawlers with two tools: the Admin Console, and our Crawler REST API.

 You can create, configure and launch crawlers through the Crawler Admin Console.
 You can also test your crawler on specific URLs and analyze the results.
 The Admin is the best way to get familiar with and to start using the Crawler.

 Crawler REST API

-While there are use cases for the Crawler REST API, we encourage everyone to use the Admin Console.
-Use of the REST API is not covered by any SLA.
+While there are use cases for the Crawler REST API, Algolia recommends using the Admin Console.
+Usage of the REST API isn’t covered by any service-level agreement (SLA).